Drug policy of India: Prevention of Illicit Trafficking in Narcotic Drugs and Psychotropic Substances Act

 The Prevention of Illicit Trafficking in Narcotic Drugs and Psychotropic Substances Act is a drug control law passed in 1988 by the Parliament of India.
 It was established to enable the full implementation and enforcement of the Narcotic Drugs and Psychotropic Substances Act of 1985.

+Enforcement

+The Narcotics Control Bureau (NCB) serves as the apex coordinating agency for drug law enforcement in India, focusing primarily on inter-state and international drug trafficking.
+At the local level, state police departments act as the primary enforcement bodies, while state excise departments, sometimes referred to as prohibition enforcement departments, concentrate on regulating the production, distribution, and sale of controlled substances.
+The Narco-Coordination Centre (NCORD), under Ministry of Home Affairs facilitates essential coordination among these diverse agencies, enhancing the efficacy of India's overall drug control strategy.

 Narcotics Control Bureau

 The Narcotics Control Bureau (NCB) is the chief law enforcement and intelligence agency of India responsible for fighting drug trafficking and the abuse of illegal substances.
 It was created on 17 March 1986 to enable the full implementation of the Narcotic Drugs and Psychotropic Substances Act (1985) and fight its violation through the Prevention of Illicit Trafficking in Narcotic Drugs and Psychotropic Substances Act (1988).

+Federal agencies, including the Border Security Force (BSF), Indo-Tibetan Border Police (ITBP), Sashastra Seema Bal (SSB), and Assam Rifles, Central Industrial Security Force (CISF) are responsible for combating illicit drug trafficking across India's borders, seaport and airports.
+The Railway Protection Force (RPF) targets drug trafficking via railways, while the Indian Coast Guard and Customs Department play vital roles in intercepting contraband at sea and through ports of entry.

 Punishment

 Anyone who contravenes the NDPS Act will face punishment based on the quantity of the banned substance.